And that one thing is perhaps a memory. Something seen or heard that all thought inevitably circles back to.

 But there’s one thing…

 I used to know an actor/writer who I’ll call Lisbon.
 He had been a hospital corpsman in Vietnam.
 We worked together closely for two intense and wonderful years on satirical reviews that we staged at a little theater in Hollywood where we were members of the resident company.
 Lisbon only mentioned his time in Vietnam twice.
 On both occasions we were alone, working through some difficult problem or other.
 And both times he told the same story.
 “You know, I was a medic in Vietnam.”
 Long silence, his eyes moving to the right and left then settling on me.
 “But there’s one thing… There was this guy.
 He’d been hit in the side of the head with a rocket.
 But it didn’t go off.
 So there he is lying on this cot with a rocket sticking out of the side of his head.
 Now I know he’s brain dead.
 He’s gone.
 But his eyes are still moving.
 Reacting to light.
 So he’s got this kind of thoughtful expression on his face, and if you move his eyes follow you.
 How can that be?
 How can that be?”

 During one of the nocturnal memory shares at Shakey’s Lost John interrupted a meditative lull in the conversation, saying, “But there’s one thing…” We all turned to him and waited.
 “One time I hitched a ride in an armored car.
 Just me and the driver tooling along this road out in the middle of nowhere.
 Up ahead there’s this gook on a bicycle.
 Just peddling along.
-We caught up.
-And ran over him.”
-Coked-up, manic Lost John became very still.
-“There was this sound.”
+We caught up and ran over him.”
+Coked-up, manic Lost John seemed to be listening for a moment, then added, “There was this sound.”